fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 Highly sophisticated, neat, fast.
 So storing binaries into it is something one should avoid as far as possible.

-There is stuff where on might not circumvent it - like pictures.
+There is stuff where one might not circumvent it - like pictures.

 #### Text representation of VFP's binaries
 And there is the oddness of VFP sources.
 Storing those to git is as wrong as it could be.